 Introduction to mathematical concepts and techniques required to understand classical mechanics, electromagnetism, and quantum mechanics.
 Pre/Co-Requisites: PHY 247QR; MTH 233, 334.

 Newtonian mechanics of particles and systems of particles: conservation theorems, gravitation, oscillations, central force motion, Lagrangian and Hamiltonian dynamics, and two-particle collisions.
 Pre/Co- requisites: PHY 247; MTH 233, 334.

 Electrostatic fields in vacuum and in dielectrics, magnetic fields associated with constant and variable currents, magnetic materials, Maxwell's equations.
 Prerequisite: PHY 247; MTH 233, 334.

 Introduction to quantum theory, Schrödinger equation, operators, angular momentum, harmonic oscillator, atomic hydrogen, perturbation theory, identical particles, radiation.
 Some applications will be considered.
 Prerequisites: PHY 312, 322, 332.

 Introduction to equilibrium thermodynamics and elementary statistical mechanics.
 Prerequisite: PHY 312, PHY 322.

 Senior Physics Project

 Capstone experience for physics majors.
 Students enroll during their penultimate semester on campus.
-May be offered as Writing Intensive.
+Writing Intensive.
 Prerequisites: PHY 312, 322, 332, 578.
 Prior permission of instructor.